CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 1. To access a specific dataset hosted in Finnish FEGA, navigate to the [EGA webpage](https://ega-archive.org/studies) and search for a particular study, dataset, or DAC using the search field at the top of the page.
 Then, in the Study view, click on the Dataset ID (EGADNNNN).
 In the Dataset view, under “Who controls access to this dataset”, click on the link that allows you to access the application form using SD Apply.
 SD Apply is a service for applying access rights to sensitive datasets stored at CSC.
 For more information about SD Apply and the application process, please check [SD Apply user guide](https://docs.csc.fi/data/sensitive-data/sd-apply/).

 2. Log in to SD Apply either with user identity federation systems (Haka, Virtu and ELIXIR login) or with CSC account.
+Remember to always use the same identity provider when you log in to SD Apply because all your actions are connected to your login identity.

 3. Follow the instructions on the application form and fill in the required fields (State, Applicants, Resources, Terms of use and Application).
 To submit your application, select *Send application* under Actions.